Mitek-Systems/MiSnap-Android/README.md

 ### What device info is collected when using `DeviceInfoUtil`?
 It's publicly available non-PII device properties exposed by the Android APIs along with a unique Mitek-specific ID.
 Note, an ID is unique for every application that has this SDK integrated and its sole purpose is tying a device along with biometrics (face and/or voice) in Mitek server products, i.e. it's impossible to use it to track any user activity for purposes of creating a user profile for advertisement and/or malicious activities.

+### Does MiSnap support third-party obfuscators?
+Yes.
+MiSnap supports code obfuscation using the standard `Android R8/ProGuard` toolchain and includes all necessary ProGuard rules to keep required classes, methods, and resources.

+If you're using a third-party obfuscator, you may need to take a few extra steps to ensure compatibility.
+Here are some general guidelines:

+* **Start from ProGuard rules**: Most third-party tools allow you to import or translate existing ProGuard configurations.
+Use MiSnap’s included rules as a starting point.
+* **Build a minified release**: Run `./gradlew assembleRelease` with minification enabled to verify that the app builds and functions correctly after obfuscation.
+* **Inspect configuration**: Check the file `build/outputs/mapping/release/configuration.txt` to confirm what rules were applied.
+* **Watch for native libraries**: MiSnap dynamically loads `libomp.so`, which some tools might remove if not explicitly preserved.
+Add a keep rule if necessary.
+* **Test thoroughly**: Always test your app after obfuscation to catch any runtime issues early.

 - - - -

 # Third-Party Licenses